FireWalkerX/fault_tolerant_router/README.md

 Fault Tolerant Router is well tested and has been used in production for several years, in several sites.

 ## How it works
 The system if based on the interaction of Linux multipath routing, iptables and ip policy routing.
-The system differentiates between outgoing connection (LAN/DMZ to WAN) and incoming connections (WAN to LAN/DMZ).
+The system differentiates between outgoing connection and incoming connections.
-  Outgoing connections:
+  Outgoing connections (from LAN/DMZ to WAN):
   The first packet of an outgoing connection is sent through any one of the uplink interfaces, in round-robin fashion, letting the Linux multipath routing decide which one.
-The connection is marked with the outgoing interface using iptables, so that all subsequent packets of that connection are sent through the same interface (otherwise servers you connect to would see packets coming from different IP addresses and nothing would work).
+The connection is marked with the outgoing interface using iptables, so that all subsequent packets of that connection and related ones are sent through the same interface (otherwise servers you connect to would see packets coming from different IP addresses and nothing would work).
-  Incoming connections:
+  Incoming connections (from WAN to LAN/DMZ):
   When there is a new incoming connection, the connection is marked with the incoming interface using iptables, so that all subsequent return packets (sent from out LAN/DMZ to WAN) will be sent through the same uplink.

 This is obtained by having a default multipath routing table for new outgoing connections and a specific routing table for each uplink for already established outgoing connections and for incoming ones.

+Routes are cached.

+## Uplink monitor algorithm

 The daemon monitors the state of the uplinks by pinging well known IP addresses through each uplink: if enough pings are successful (see configuration options) the uplink is considered up, if not it's considered down.
 If a state change is detected from the previous check, the default multipath routing table (used for outgoing connections) is changed accordingly and the administrator is notified by email.